jpilaul/open-canvas/apps/web/README.md

 To verify authentication works, run `yarn dev` and visit [localhost:3000](http://localhost:3000).
 This should redirect you to the [login page](http://localhost:3000/auth/login).
 From here, you can either login with Google or GitHub, or if you did not configure these providers, navigate to the [signup page](http://localhost:3000/auth/signup) and create a new account with an email and password.
 This should then redirect you to a conformation page, and after confirming your email you should be redirected to the [home page](http://localhost:3000).

-### Setup LangGraph Server
+### Setup Temporal

-Now we'll cover how to setup and run the LangGraph server locally.
+Now we'll cover how to setup and run Temporal locally.

 Follow the [`Installation` instructions in the LangGraph docs](https://langchain-ai.github.io/langgraph/cloud/reference/cli/#installation) to install the LangGraph CLI.